kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(c\) Payload owner and operator, if different from the person requesting the payload reentry review;

-\(d\) Type, amount, and container of hazardous materials, as defined in §401.5 of this chapter, and radioactive materials in the payload;
+\(d\) Type, amount, and container of hazardous materials, as defined in [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter, and radioactive materials in the payload;

 \(e\) Explosive potential of payload materials, alone and in combination with other materials found on the payload or RLV during reentry;